-- (2) It is a defence to a charge of committing an offence under this section that the person charged acquired or used the property or had possession of it for adequate consideration. - (3) For the purposes of subsection (2)- - (a) a person acquires property for inadequate consideration if the value of the consideration is significantly less than the value of the property; and - (b) a person uses or has possession of property for inadequate consideration if the value of the consideration is significantly less than the value of his use or possession of the property. - (4) The provision for any person of services or goods which are of assistance to him in criminal conduct shall not be treated as consideration for the purposes of subsection (2). - (5) Where a person discloses to the Reporting Authority a suspicion or belief that any property is, or in whole or in part directly or indirectly represents, another person's proceeds of criminal conduct or discloses to such Reporting Authority any matter on which such a suspicion or belief is based - - (a) the disclosure shall not be treated as a breach of any restriction upon disclosure of information by any enactment or otherwise and shall not give rise to any civil liability; and
+- (2) It is a defence to a charge of committing an offence under subsection (1) that the person charged acquired or used the property or had possession of it for adequate consideration. - (3) For the purposes of subsection (2)- - (a) a person acquires property for inadequate consideration if the value of the consideration is significantly less than the value of the property; and - (b) a person uses or has possession of property for inadequate consideration if the value of the consideration is significantly less than the value of his use or possession of the property.

-- (b) if he does any act in relation to that property in contravention of subsection (1), he does not commit an offence under this section if- - (i) the disclosure is made before he does the act concerned; or - (ii) the disclosure is made after he does the act, but is made on his initiative and as soon as it is reasonable for him to make it - (6) For the purposes of this section, having possession of any property shall be taken to be doing an act in relation to it. - (7) Where information is disclosed to the Reporting Authority under section 21(3) the Reporting Authority shall not further disclose the information without the consent of the Attorney-General who, when considering whether to give his consent, shall take into account- - (a) the purpose for which the further disclosure is to be made; and - (b) the interests of third parties, and the Attorney-General may impose such conditions on the further disclosure as he may think fit.
+- (4) The provision for any person of services or goods which are of assistance to him in criminal conduct shall not be treated as consideration for the purposes of subsection (2). - (5) Where a person discloses to the Reporting Authority a suspicion or belief that any property is, or in whole or in part directly or indirectly represents, another person's proceeds of criminal conduct or discloses to such Reporting Authority any matter on which such a suspicion or belief is based - - (a) the disclosure shall not be treated as a breach of any restriction upon disclosure of information by any enactment or otherwise and shall not give rise to any civil liability; and - (b) if he does any act in relation to that property in contravention of subsection (1), he does not commit an offence under this section if- - (i) the disclosure is made before he does the act concerned; or - (ii) the disclosure is made after he does the act, but is made on his initiative and as soon as it is reasonable for him to make it. - (6) For the purposes of this section, having possession of any property shall be taken to be doing an act in relation to it. - (7) Where information is disclosed to the Reporting Authority under section 21(3), the Reporting Authority shall not further disclose the information without the consent of the Attorney-General who, when considering whether to give his consent, shall take into account- - (a) the purpose for which the further disclosure is to be made; and - (b) the interests of third parties, and the Attorney-General may impose such conditions on the further disclosure as he may think fit.

-- (8) Subsection (7) does not apply to information received by the Reporting Authority respecting a matter which it requires to disclose to any institution or person in the Islands. - (9) Subject to subsections (7) and (8), the Reporting Authority may disclose any information received under this section- - (a) in relation to criminal conduct, to any law enforcement agency in the Islands: - (b) in relation to conduct defined in paragraph 3(1)(b) of the Schedule, to any law enforcement agency in any other country in order to- - (i) report the possible commission of an offence; - (ii) initiate a criminal investigation respecting the matter disclosed: - (iii) assist with any investigation or criminal proceedings respecting the matter disclosed; or - (iv) generally to give effect to the purposes of this Law. - (10) For the purposes of this section, having possession of any property shall be taken to be doing an act in relation to it.
+- (8) Subsection (7) does not apply to information received by the Reporting Authority respecting a matter which it requires to disclose to any institution or person in the Islands. - (9) Subject to subsections (7) and (8), the Reporting Authority may disclose any information received under this section- - (a) in relation to criminal conduct, to any law enforcement agency in the Islands; or he shall not be liable to any person in respect of any loss or damage resulting from his action except insofar as the loss or damage is caused by his negligence.